-A transcript is available as one of the optional output formats produced by the closed captioning process.
+If you have captioned your video, a transcript is available as one of the optional output formats produced by the closed captioning process.
+This is true of both the free online tools and the commercial service providers.
 To make the transcript available simply link to it from your web page, wherever you link to or display the associated video.

 Choosing an accessible media player

 When choosing how to deliver your video, it is important to consider options that are fully accessible.
 Whether you are selecting a media player plugin or module for your website or selecting a service to host your videos, the following questions should be answered about the available options:

 - Does the media player support closed captions?

 - Does the media player support audio description in a way that enables users to toggle the narration on and off?

 - Can the media player’s buttons and controls be operated without a mouse?